awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-health.md

 1. On the **Attributes** tab, choose **Edit**\.

 1. Check whether cross\-zone load balancing is turned on or turned off\.
-Update this setting as needed to ensure you have enough capacity to handle the additional traffic if a zone fails\.
+Update this setting as needed to ensure that you have enough capacity to handle the additional traffic if a zone fails\.

 1. Expand **Target group health requirements**\.